ruudvh/notes/docs/index.md

 Please note that this runs on git and is hosted on GitHub.
 Notice any errors, have suggestions, or questions?
 Feel free to leave a comment or - even better - edit the page directly.

+# What happened to the old notes?

+The old notes have been removed but they will be added back.
+Currently figuring out if MkDocs (or an equivalent) will be easier to maintain than the previous setup.

+Thanks,